 If the magic of Disney captures the heart of your family like it does mine, then you’re probably planning a trip out to Happiest Place on Earth this Halloween!
 For the Schaffer six, any time of year is the right time for a trip to Disneyland, and if we could, we’d be there 365 days a year!
-Since we missed out on an entire year of Disney during the pandemic, you can bet we’re making plans to visit this October!
+So you can bet we’re making plans to visit this October!
 Plus with minimal crowds, cool weather, and so many new things to see and do, Halloween Time at Disneyland is magical, with just the right amount of fright and fun!

 Disneyland first opened in Anaheim, California on July 17, 1955, with only 18 attractions.